0xSpaceShard/nimbora-docs/docs/concepts/products/earn/04-strategy-sstrk.md

-Once the transaction has been accepted on the network, a popup will appear at the bottom left of the screen to let you know.
+Once the transaction has been accepted on the network, a popup will appear at the bottom right of the screen to let you know.
 ![sSTRK Deposit Approve ](../../../../static/content/stategy_sstrk/deposit_approved.png)